|Nutrition Facts (per serving)|

 Köfte come in all shapes and sizes and feature different mixtures of ground beef, lamb or chicken mixed with spices, bread, and egg before they're grilled, pan-fried, stewed or broiled.
 There is also a vegetarian version.

 In Turkish, köfte is actually a general term that refers to any food shaped by hand into a patty, ball or cylinder.
 Use of spices, ingredients, and cooking methods vary greatly across the country, making köfte an important example of Turkish regional cuisine.

-Where To Find Köfte
+Where to Find Köfte

 You can find some sort of köfte just about everywhere.
 Vendors sell them as street food, fast food chain restaurants specializing in köfte are found in every shopping mall, and even the fanciest restaurants serve gourmet adaptations of köfte.

-How To Eat Köfte
+How to Eat Köfte

 As the main course, köfte is most often served with French fries, rice, bulgur pilaf, grilled vegetables like tomatoes and peppers, and/or a green salad.
 If you prefer to eat your köfte like fast food, it's delicious wrapped in an unleavened flatbread called "durum" (doo-ROOM") or stuffed inside chunks of freshly-baked Turkish white bread.